thomasfl/open-uri-and-write/README.md

 Proppatch and Propfind
 ----------------------

-The only difference between local files and directories and remote files and directories on webdav servers, is that they both can have an infinite amount of properties.
+In difference to files and directories on local filesystems, files and directories on WebDAV servers can have custom properties.
 Properties are set as a xml snippet with proppatch() and accessed with propfind().

 ```ruby
     file = File.open('http://www.ruby-lang.org/open_uri_and_write.html','w')